 The following smart goals examples will help you to understand the goal setting theory that is underlying the acronym S.M.A.R.T.
+It is an advanced approach to set S.M.A.R.T goals and objectives for weight loss, fitness etc.

 What does S.M.A.R.T stand for?